 Tram ‘Heritage’ transport option that runs along the northern coast of Hong Kong Island.

 - Look for a stationary or approaching cab with a lit 'For Hire' sign.

 - When the car is approaching, stand in a prominent place on the side of the road and stick out your arm.
-The driver should pull over when he sees you.
+Drivers should pull over when they see you.

 - Taxis do not stop if there are double yellow lines on the side of the road, or at bus stops.

 - Use the tram or walk if your destination is one MTR station away.

 - Download the app for the MTR system before you leave home.

 - If short of time, combine the MTR with taxis for destinations that are some walking distance from the MTR station.